jtcash/OwonB41T/README.md

 <picture>
   <img alt="User Interface." src="Tim's OWON Meter UI/Images/Plot.png">
 </picture>
+## Windows 11
+Should now be Windows 11 Compatable, Updated issue with getting "characteristics"

 ## Current Features
 This project is currently early in development, but I've completed the core functionality: